Expositions on Spiritual Endowments

 In preparing the Corinthians for the final unfoldings of his prison epistles, Paul illustrates this change by means of a figure in which a child, when reaching his majority, discards the activities and implements of his minority.
 “When I was a minor, I spoke as a minor, I took account of things as a minor.
 Yet when I have become a man, I have discarded that which is a minor’s” (1 Cor.13:11).

 The common view of 1 Corinthians 13:8-12 is that it contrasts our present experience with our future glory in resurrection.
 Now we are supposed to see through a glass darkly, but then we will see face to face and know even as we are known.
 The apostle, however, is not comparing our experience in this life with that of the next.
-Rather, he is contrasting the former partial revelation, with the entirety of revelation which will be enjoyed when the finishing instalment of divine truth is made known.
+Rather, he is contrasting the former partial revelation, with the entirety of revelation which will be enjoyed when the finishing installment of divine truth is made known.

 It is not a matter of “now”–continuing on from now, throughout this mortal life–that we today peer through a “glass darkly,” but that the body of believers as a whole at the time in which Paul was writing were observing “by means of a mirror” (esoptron, INTO- VIEWer), that is, “in an enigma” (ainigma, ENIGMA).
 An enigma is that which is baffling or inexplicable.
-As we mentioned earlier, since what knowledge the Corinthians did have was only derived from a part, or initial instalment of the total revelation which God would provide for the members of Christ’s body, any among them who were even somewhat enlightened and yet who longed for additional unfoldings, would have necessarily remained quite perplexed concerning various aspects of their own place and purpose within the divine counsels.
+As we mentioned earlier, since what knowledge the Corinthians did have was only derived from a part, or initial installment of the total revelation which God would provide for the members of Christ’s body, any among them who were even somewhat enlightened and yet who longed for additional unfoldings, would have necessarily remained quite perplexed concerning various aspects of their own place and purpose within the divine counsels.

 Were they to participate in the kingdom of the heavens and one day stand up in an allotment on the earth along with the prophets of old and all others who were worthy of this through their obedience to the law?
 If so, how could they enjoy such a place without becoming proselytes or practicing the law’s righteousness?
 These and many related matters made the time then present full of enigma.

-Yet, when the mature or finished instalment of knowledge comes, Paul explains that they will then see “face to face.”
+Yet, when the mature or finished installment of knowledge comes, Paul explains that they will then see “face to face.”
 The terminology in this figure (it is in juxtaposition to “by means of a mirror”) seems to be based on Numbers 12:8 where the prophets saw “in enigmas” but Moses spoke with Yahweh directly, or “mouth to mouth.”
 “Mouth to mouth am I speaking with him [Moses],” Yahweh declares, “and manifestly, not in enigmas.”
 Even as the figure “face to face” answers to “by means of a mirror,” thus also, the literal “recognize according as I am recognized also” answers to “in an enigma.”

 The phrase “according as” in verse 12, speaks not of degree of recognition, but of kind of recognition.
 In the Greek, it is one word, the compound kathos (DOWN-AS).
 It is an adverb not of degree but of kind.
 Its first element speaks of that which is foundational, what something “comes down to.”